 Mitigation Measure CUL-1b.
 If it is determined through implementation of Mitigation Measure CUL-1a that archaeological, historical or paleontological resources or human remains may be located on a site, or the area is judged to have a high degree of sensitivity relative to these resources, prior to any project-related ground disturbing or construction activities, a qualified archaeologist, historian or paleontologist (as applicable) shall conduct an archaeological/ historical/paleontological resources survey (as applicable).
-If it is determined that the ground disturbing or construction activities are in an area adjacent to or in one of these resources, relocation/reconfiguration of the proposed work would be performed avoid substantial changes to the resource.
+If it is determined that the proposed well is in an area adjacent to or in one of these resources, the well would be relocated and the project reconfigured to avoid substantial changes to the resource.